elisestacy/JMAMM_Wolverine_SNP_vs_MSAT/README.md

 #### Primary Contact: Elise Stacy, email: stacy.elise.m@gmail.com

+## Description of CSVs
+all_samples: All sample IDs, region, and sex - exact location data sensitive and available with error added upon request
+snp_sample_data: SNP genotyped sample IDs, region, and sex msat_structure_order, msat_r_structure_order, and snp_structure_order: Labels to order samples for display in structure barplots, including for microsatellite results, microsatellites with related individuals kept in the dataset, and the SNP dataset.

 ## Description of scripts
 ### RAD Seq data processing - RAD seq following "BestRAD" protocol excluding the targeted bait capture with modification to use biotinylated adapters (Ali et al. 2016) using SbfI enzyme
 flip_trim: Custom Hohenlohe lab script for recognizing cutsites, barcodes, and trimming